Healthcare & Social Care

 Welsh social care providers must register with Care Inspectorate Wales under the Regulation and Inspection of Social Care (Wales) Act 2016.
 This Act introduced significant reforms including mandatory workforce registration.

 Critical Wales-specific requirement: Unlike England, Wales requires all care workers to register individually with Social Care Wales.
-This is mandatory, not voluntary, and applies from day one of employment.
+This is mandatory, not voluntary - new workers have six months from starting work to register.

 As an employer in Wales, you must:

-- Only employ care workers who are registered with Social Care Wales (or have applied)
+• Only employ care workers who are registered with Social Care Wales (or within their six-month window to register)

-- Budget for workers' registration fees (£30 for application, annual fee, and renewal)
+• Budget for workers' annual registration fees (£30 a year for care workers; £80 for social workers and managers)

 Some employers pay registration fees as a staff benefit; others require workers to pay themselves.
 Factor this into your recruitment and retention strategy.